← Back to research

 Oobo — Ground-Truth Attribution

-• What it does: Git decorator that enriches commits with "anchor" metadata — linked AI sessions, tokens, cost, and per-line attribution
+• Git decorator enriching commits with anchor metadata: linked AI sessions, tokens, cost, per-line blame; 15 tool integrations[1]

-GitClear — Deep Code Analytics + AI Tracking
+GitClear — Deep Code Analytics + AI Research

 Milestone — GenAI ROI for the C-Suite